champanu/TCS-ckstutorial/docker/host-privilege-escalation.md

 docker ps (inside container we can run) docker run -it --rm --privileged ubuntu:24.04 bash (Launh Container)
 ```
+### Output:  Hacker Can Run Docker Commands from inside the container

 ## Goal
 Demonstrate how a normal user could try to gain root access on a Linux host, and how `no-new-privileges` can prevent it.